-The CoC builds upon the foundation set in the 10-Year Homeless Action Plan 2014 Plan Update that ensured alignment with the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act of 2009, as well as with specific countywide policy initiatives.
-The CoC Strategic Planning Committee is currently in the process of developing a countywide strategic plan that will inform and update the 10-Year Homeless Action Plan, anticipated to be complete by December 2022.
+Home Sonoma County builds upon the foundation set in the 10-Year Homeless Action Plan 2014 Plan Update that ensured alignment with the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act of 2009, as well as with specific countywide policy initiatives.
+The 10-Year Homeless Action Plan will likely be revised in 2019 to reflect the strategic priorities of the new governance structure.

-In Fiscal Year 2022/2023 the CoC will administer approximately \$15 million in combined annual and one-time federal, state, and local funding for homeless services in Sonoma County.
-Projects and programs funded through the CoC will collectively impact the following key System Performance Measures of the HEARTH Act, which governs all federal and state homelessness funding:
+In Fiscal Year 2019/2020 Home Sonoma County will administer approximately \$14.2 million in combined annual and one-time federal, state, and local funding for homeless services in Sonoma County.
+Projects and programs funded through Home Sonoma County will collectively impact the following key System Performance Measures of the HEARTH Act, which governs all federal and state homelessness funding: